 The Panhandle State Association of Alumni and Friends supports Panhandle State and provides a way for students, alumni, and friends to be engaged and connected to Panhandle.
 Graduates, students, former students, faculty and friends of OPSU are members of the association.
-In addition to engagement through newsletters, social media, email, reunions, homecoming, and our annual alumni weekend - the association helps with projects that improve Panhandle State.
+The Alumni Association has increased engagement through Alumni Meet-Ups, social media, email, reunions, homecoming, and our annual alumni weekend.
+Through engagement and dedication from Alumni, the Panhandle State Alumni Annual Giving Challenge increases our Alumni Scholarships and helps us have events for Alumni.
+The Association also helps with projects that improve Panhandle State.
 These projects include the Plainsman sign at the University entrance, the clock tower in the plaza, solarium addition to the Student Union, war memorial on the library, Noble center chairs and tables, trees on campus, a pillar at the football field gate, as well as scholarship and financial support through the Panhandle State Foundation.